 Liquefied petroleum (LP) gas is available from approved storage tanks to operate your range, oven, furnace and water heater, and as an alternate energy source for some refrigerators.
 With proper handling precautions, LP gas is safe and provides modern conveniences wherever you travel.
-The LP gas storage tank is mounted on the motor home chassis.
 LP gas is stored as a liquid under pressure and vaporizes under the control of a pressure regulator.